NVIDIA/nim-anywhere/README.md

     manually check their default tag and compare to the latest.
 Update where appropriate and ensure that the applications still start up successfully.
+4.  **Restart and rebuild the environment.**
+5.  **Audit Python Envitonment:** It is now best to check the installed versions of ALL Python packages, not just the direct dependencies.
+    To accomplish this, run `/project/code/tools/audit.sh`.
+This script will print out a report of all Python packages in a warning state and all packages in an error state.
+Anything in an error state must be resolved as it will have active CVEs and known vulnerabilities.
-4.  **Regression testing:** Run through the entire demo, from document ingesting to the frontend, and ensure it is still functional and that the GUI looks correct.
+6.  **Regression testing:** Run through the entire demo, from document ingesting to the frontend, and ensure it is still functional and that the GUI looks correct.